toblinkz/doc-ssr-test/content/verify-token.md

 pin | yes | *string*<br> The PIN code (Example: `"195558"`)|

-<blockquote>This API requires a numeric or alphanumeric token to have been sent out to a customer.
+<alert>This API requires a numeric or alphanumeric token to have been sent out to a customer.
-It collects this token when inputed by the user and confirms its status.</blockquote>
+It collects this token when inputed by the user and confirms its status.</alert>

 <code-group>
    <code-block label="JSON" active>